 Imagine walking through a vast expanse of green canopied woods, with the crunch of dried twigs and leaves under your feet and patches of moss and fern covered rocks lining your path, camouflaging nooks and crannies.
-And in such picturesque surroundings, you chance upon a clump of beautiful orchids bowing down from low hanging branches and rocks.
+And in such picturesque surroundings, you chance upon a clump of beautiful orchids bowing down from low hanging branches and chinks in rocks.
 It would simply take your breath away!

 What if I could tell you that you could create the same magic right in your living room?

 All you need to create this aura is a few orchid plants and the knowhow about their culture and care.